ashshekhar/neural-networks/README.md

 ## Final Steps

 Next, we will create a Neural Network (the class we just created) and run it for 1000 iterations.
-Finally, we print our final result! (this is done for you)
+Finally, we print our final result!

 Your printed output should be close to the actual output of 0, 0, 0, 1, but it might not be ​exactly correct​.